amisu-ctr/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4- Create a script that lists environment variables Create a script that lists all local variable and environment variable, and functions Create a script that createes a new local variable
+7- Create a script that creates a new global Variable